 Our ITSM solutions have built-in automation capabilities, including Automation Streams (which lets you automate long running workflows).
 Many of our customers also deploy Power Automate to connect and automate items between Microsoft and non-Microsoft solutions.
 We believe so much in the power of the Microsoft Power Platform, that we engineered ServiceTeam ITSM to let our customers easily leverage Power Automate even within long-running Automation Streams.
 As a rule of thumb, it’s always better to buy then to build (read our post on 7 reasons it’s better), and the same holds true for automations.
 If you can leverage pre-built ones that will make your delivery of IT services run more efficiently and effectively, why start from scratch?

 ITSM Solutions Help IT Manage Software Releases and There Are Always Lots of Software Releases

-Whether you are an MSP, or an ISV, SI or CSP, you want to be able to track software and/or service updates and releases, including what interrelates with what, what bug fixes are needed to be worked on, or even what new features you’re going to implement.
+Whether you are an MSP, or an ISV, SI or CSP, or a Microsoft Customer, you want to be able to track software and/or service updates and releases, including what interrelates with what, what bug fixes are needed to be worked on, or even what new features you’re going to implement.

 Microsoft Dynamics 365 Case Management doesn’t have the capability to allow you to manage software releases.
 Our ITSM solutions include Release Management, which lets IT facilitate internal and external communications as well as stay organized with regard to software updates and deployments throughout the various stages and environments.
 Our ITSM solutions also integrate with Microsoft Azure DevOps and Jira, which helps break down the silos between development and service teams.